This post was updated on February 26, 2021.

 - Largest Contentful Paint

-Here are a few more actionable steps you can take to improve your website speed.
+Here are a few more actionable steps you can take to improve your site speed.

 - Reduce server response time.